GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 <img width="1440" alt="Screenshot 2022-11-25 at 16 22 33" src="https://user-images.githubusercontent.com/50238769/204005321-f6bdeeb0-9338-4e91-8a1f-727553d8c081.png">

 Thanks for reading 👍!
-Please leave feedback and let me know if you enjoyed this post.
+Kindly provide feedback on this post and let me know if it was enjoyable and if all the information provided was functional..